 At Mirza Orthopedics, the premier orthopedic hand, wrist, elbow & shoulder center on Long Island, we specialize in diagnosing and treating rotator cuff injuries, ranging from simple inflammation to complex rotator cuff tears.
-The first step to obtaining pain relief from a rotator cuff injury is scheduling a consultation with our Long Island shoulder specialists.
+The first step to obtaining pain relief from a rotator cuff injury is scheduling a consultation with our Long Island shoulder and rotator cuff specialists.
 We offer the latest surgical and nonsurgical treatment options for all types of upper extremity conditions, providing personalized care for patients in Suffolk County, Nassau County, and beyond.
-You can schedule an appointment using the form on this page.
+You can schedule an appointment with our rotator cuff doctors and surgeons using the form on this page.

 What causes rotator cuff injuries?